npaulat/teava/README.md

 * MELT v2.2.0 (https://melt.igs.umaryland.edu/) - requires Java and Bowtie2

 NOTE: The program versions listed are those used in the original pipeline, but newer versions should be compatible.

+The workflow for MELT runs using simulated TE insertion data is also available in the simulations folder.